-In addition to authorizing the issuance of the Series 2001-1 Bonds, the Third Supplemental Trust Agreement amends certain provisions of the General Bond Order and the Original Trust Agreement, effective as to all Bonds outstanding upon the payment or deemed payment (defeasance) of all of the Series 1998-1 Bonds and Series 1999-1 Bonds.
-The General Bond Order was amended to permit the Treasurer to amend the Trust Agreement and the Certificate and Agreement in ways that do not materially adversely affect the bondholders and to permit the Treasurer to issue obligations which are subordinate to the Bonds.
-Additionally, the Treasurer has entered into a Certificate and Agreement in connection with the issuance of the Series 2001-1 Bonds which will permit, after defeasance of the Series 1998-1 Bonds and the Series 1999-1 Bonds, the Treasurer to issue Additional Bonds if the total amount of Bond Service Charges payable with respect to the Series 2001-1 Bonds and Additional Bonds in any Fiscal Year plus the total amount payable as debt service on all Parity Obligations in that Fiscal Year would not exceed one-fifth of the average Federal Highway Receipts received by the Department in the three immediately previous Fiscal Years.
-The Certificate and Agreement also eliminates, after defeasance of the Series 1998-1 Bonds and the Series 1999-1 Bonds, the requirement that the Department submit a written request that the Governor and the Director of OBM seek additional appropriations from the General Assembly if Title 23 Moneys are unavailable for payment of the Bond Service Charges with respect to the Series 2001-Bonds.
+In addition to authorizing the issuance of the Series 2001-1 Bonds, the Third Supplemental Trust Agreement amended certain provisions of the General Bond Order and the Original Trust Agreement, effective as to all Bonds and Additional Bonds outstanding upon the payment or deemed payment (defeasance) of all the Series 1998-1 Bonds and Series 1999-1 Bonds.
+The General Bond order was amended to permit the Treasurer to amend the Trust Agreement and the Certificate and Agreement related to each series in ways that do not materially adversely affect the bondholders and to permit the Treasurer to issue obligations which are subordinate to the Bonds.
+Additionally, the Treasurer entered into a Certificate and Agreement in connection with the issuance of the Series 2001-1 Bonds which will permit, after defeasance of the Series 1998-1 Bonds and the Series 1999-1 Bonds, the Treasurer to issue Additional Bonds if the total amount of Bond Service Charges payable with respect to the Series 2001-1 Bonds, other Additional Bonds and the Bonds in any Fiscal Year plus the total amount payable as debt service on all Parity Obligations in that Fiscal Year would not exceed one-fifth of the average Federal Highway Receipts received by the Department in the three immediately previous Fiscal Years.
+Such Certificate and Agreement also eliminates, after defeasance of the Series 1998-1 Bonds and the Series 1999-1 Bonds, the requirement that the Department submit a written request that the Governor and the Director of OBM seek additional appropriations from the General Assembly if Title 23 Moneys are unavailable for payment of the Bond Service Charges with respect to the Series 2001-1 Bonds, other Additional Bonds and the Bonds.